Kartibok/ITIL/ITIL4.md

 ### ITIL Key Terms (15 practices)
 #### Recall: 6.1
 ##### 5 points
 - Information security management: To protect the information needed by the organization to conduct its business
 - Relationship management: To establish and nurture the links between the organization and its stakeholders at strategic and tactical levels.
 It includes the identification, analysis, monitoring and continual improvement of relationships with and between stakeholders
 - Supplier Management: To ensure that the organization’s suppliers and their performance are managed appropriately to support the provision of seamless, quality products and services
-- IT asset management
+- IT asset management: To plan and manage the full lifecycle of all IT assets, to help the organization: maximize value, control costs, manage risks, support decision-making about purchase, reuse and retirement of assets, meet regulatory and contractual requirements
-- Monitoring and event management
+- Monitoring and event management: To systematically observe services and service components, and record and report selected changes of state identified as events
-- Release management
+- Release management: To make new and changed services and features available for use
-- Service configuration management
+- Service configuration management: To ensure that accurate and reliable information about the configuration of services and the CIs that support them, is available when and where it is needed.
+This includes information on how Cis are configured and the relationships between them.
 - Deployment management
 - Continual improvement: To align the organization’s practices and services with changing business needs through the ongoing identification and improvement of services, service components, practices or any element involved in the efficient and effective management of products and services
-- Change enablement
+- Change enablement: To maximize the number of successful IT changes by ensuring that risks have been properly assessed, authorizing changes to proceed, and managing a change schedule
-- Incident management
+- Incident management: To minimize the negative impact of incidents by restoring normal service operation as quickly as possible
-- Problem management
+- Problem management: To reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents, and managing workarounds and known errors
-- Service request management
+- Service request management: To support the agreed quality of a service by handling all pre-defined, user-initiated service requests in an effective and user-friendly manner
-- Service Desk
+- Service Desk: To provide a clear path for users to report issues, queries and requests, and have them acknowledged, classified, owned and actioned.
-- Service Level management
+- Service Level management: To set clear business-based targets for service performance so that the delivery of a service can be properly assessed, monitored and managed against these targets

 ### ITIL Key Terms (7 practices)
 #### Recall: 6.2
 ##### 2 points
 - IT asset
 - Event
 - Configuration item
 - Change
 - Incident
-- Problem
+- Problem: A cause, or potential cause, of one or more incidents
-- Known error
+- Known error: A problem that has been analysed and has not been resolved

 ### Understand ITIL (7 Practices)
 #### Explain: 7.1
 ##### 17 Points
 - Continual Improvement (including the model):
   - Must be embedded into every fibre of the organization
   - Developing improvement related methods and techniques